dmeghana21/SproutsAI/README.md

 2. **File Upload**: Check file format and size limits
 3. **Memory Issues**: Close other applications if processing large batches
 4. **Network Problems**: Check internet connection for API calls
-5. **Fallback Mode**: System will use rule-based extraction if GPT-4 fails
+5. **Fallback Mode**: System will use rule-based extraction if the OpenAI API fails

 ### Getting Help
 - Check the logs in `logs/agent_thoughtlog.txt` for detailed error information